East Anglian derby

-Including friendly meetings, there have been 148 instances of the derby overall with Ipswich winning 60 to Norwich's 58.
-In competitive meetings, the balance tips equally narrowly the other way with Norwich having won 47 to Ipswich's 45.
+Including friendly meetings, there have been 154 instances of the derby overall, with Ipswich winning 61 times and Norwich winning 60.
+In competitive meetings, the balance tips towards Norwich, having won 48 to Ipswich's 46.
 The series began in the early 20th century, when both clubs were amateur organisations, with the first derby between the two professional clubs taking place in 1939.
-The most recent was on 10 February 2019, which Norwich City won 3–0 at their ground, Carrow Road.
-It has been more than thirteen years since Ipswich won the derby: their last win was on 19 April 2009, a 3–2 at Portman Road, and they have not won at Carrow Road since 5 February 2006.
+The most recent derby was played on 5 October 2025 at Portman Road, which ended in a 3–1 win for Ipswich.
+This was the first time in over 16 years that Ipswich won the derby, with their previous win being on 19 April 2009, a 3–2 at Portman Road.
+Ipswich have not won at Carrow Road since 5 February 2006.

 Winning the derby is one measure used to determine which club from the region can declare itself the "Pride of Anglia".

-As of the 2022–23 season, Norwich play in the second tier of English football and Ipswich play in the third tier.
-Therefore for the immediate future the next competitive derby would be if the two teams are drawn together in a cup competition.

 Style and atmosphere

 According to the Football Rivalries Report 2008, the East Anglian derby is the second-fiercest rivalry in England, after the Black Country derby between West Bromwich Albion and Wolverhampton Wanderers.
 The report stated, "The gap of 40 miles doesn't make those East Anglia 'Old Farm' derbies any less intense, and this, combined with the regularity and closeness of the games, and the recent fortunes of both clubs, put it ahead of all but one rivalry in League football."

 Former referee Keith Hackett said of the East Anglian derby:

-"As for the most aggressive atmosphere that I’ve ever encountered, believe it or not it was at Carrow Road for Norwich v Ipswich Town.
+"As for the most aggressive atmosphere that I've ever encountered, believe it or not it was at Carrow Road for Norwich v Ipswich Town.
 There are certain derby fixtures that you always know are going to be highly charged, but the East Anglian derby tops the lot.
 The players came out of the tunnel as if they were ready for a boxing match.
 The noise was intense and aggressive."

 Rob Hadgraft, who wrote The Old Farm, suggested some reasons for the intensity of the rivalry: "I think it's because each club represents the entire county ...
 There's only one club in Norfolk, and the same goes for Suffolk ...
 The people live up to 40 miles apart, so they don't mingle and have pals who support the other lot ... you've got two sets of fans who never really mingle or mix, and there's no proper friendships.
 They really do despise each other."